-

 Medical Cannabis Dispensary License

 Required to legally sell cannabis products in Thailand.
 Dispensaries must be licensed under the Thai Traditional Medicine Act and are only allowed to sell cannabis to patients with valid medical prescriptions.
+To obtain this license, you must fulfill the following key requirements:

 - The dispensary must be formally registered and licensed under the Thai Traditional Medicine Act.